rafaelmprogrammer/rafaelmprogrammer/README.md

 ☝️ Exercises from classes

-✌️ Very simple projects
+✌️ Projects from Front End, Back End and Full Stack

-👌 Complex Projects
+👌 Projects from Game Dev and VFX